Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Results

 where $\theta=\frac{\lambda}{\delta+\mu}$. \\ The corresponding probability distribution $p_i$ can be found straightforwardly by normalization:

 A few comments are in order at this point: \begin{itemize}

-\item The normalized solution in Equation~\ref{eqx2} gives a one-parameter prediction about the size distribution of motif families.
-The functional dependence on $\theta$ is equivalent to the one that can be obtained with standard BDI models~\cite{karev2002birth}, i.e., with de novo innovation as the only source of innovation.
+\item The normalized solution in Equation~\ref{eqx2} gives a one-parameter prediction of the size distribution of motif families.
+The functional dependence on $\theta$ is equivalent to the one that can be obtained with standard BDI models\cite{karev2002birth}, i.e., with de novo innovation as the only source of innovation.
 However, our generalized model suggests a different interpretation of the parameter.
-In fact, $\theta=\frac{\lambda}{\delta+\mu}$ and thus its value depends on the rate of cis-innovation. \item The steady state condition is $\frac{df_i}{dt}=0$ $ \forall i$, or equivalently the total number of elements $N=\sum_{i}^{M}{if_i}$ is constant over time.
-This condition translates into the parameter constraint $\lambda+\nu=\delta$.
+In fact, $\theta=\frac{\lambda}{\delta+\mu}$ and thus its value depends on the rate of cis-innovation. \item The steady state condition is $\frac{df_i}{dt}=0$ $ \forall i$, implies that the total number of elements $N=\sum_{i}^{M}{if_i}$ is constant over time.
+This condition translates into the parameter constraint $N(\delta-\lambda)=\nu$.

 \item As previously discussed, we expect $\nu$ to be very small in our case (i.e., negligible de novo innovation), and accordingly we shall approximate $\nu\to 0$ in the following.
 We shall further verify ``a posteriori'' the validity of this approximation using an independent analysis on the evolution of TFs in different lineages (see below).
 In this regime, the stationary condition simplifies to a balance between duplication and deletion rates $\lambda =\delta$, and $\theta\simeq \frac{1}{1+\mu/\lambda}$.
 Therefore, the deviation of $\theta$ from 1 allows to directly estimate the magnitude of $\mu$ with respect to $\lambda$, i.e., the relevance of cis-innovation with respect to the birth/death rate.
-As we will see below, a comparison with the data in the human case supports a value of $\theta \sim 0.73$, thus highlighting the important role that cis-innovation had in the recent evolution of the eukayotic TF repertoire.
+As we will see below, a comparison with the data in the human case supports a value of $\theta \sim 0.73$, thus highlighting the important role that cis-innovation had in the recent evolution of the eukaryotic TF repertoire.
 Moreover, within this approximation, also the family distribution in Equation~\ref{eqx} can be written in a very simple and compact form:

 \item An analytical estimate of the number of classes $F=\sum_{i}^{M}{f_i}$ in which the $N$ elements are organized when the dynamics reaches equilibrium can also be calculated as:

 This represents the neutral model prediction on the number of motif families given a set of $N$ TFs subjected to the described BDI dynamics. \end{itemize}